"The document that is always becoming."

 A Ketubah is not only a traditional contract and a promise made between life partners; it sets a symbolic tone for the home you build together with your partner.
 It illuminates the role of intention in your partnership and in your individual life, moment to moment.
 A Ketubah, like any work of art, is made through a process of exploration.
 While a wedding is one special day, a Ketubah stays with a couple over a lifetime, and is often shared as a family heirloom.

 My favorite part about making ketubot is getting to know my clients.
 Once we decide to work together, we will engage in an open conversation about your aesthetic and cultural interests.
 With your help, my goal is to manifest visually that which is in your hearts and minds.
 The end result is a meaningful work of art.

 Scroll down to learn more about the BSP process of crafting ketubot or check the FAQ page for a breakdown of the timeline from start to finish.

 Ready to place your order?
-Choose from a limited edition print or start from scratch.
+Choose from a limited edition print in the BSP SHOP or start from scratch.